 If you're like 93% of Americans, you're looking forward to retirement.
 But are you really prepared for what lies ahead?
 Our free ebook can help you find out.
 Register today to receive your copy of "Retire Happy: A Simple Guide to Your Next Big Adventure."

 Welcome to The Spivak Financial Group

-We understand that retirees face many important decisions that can affect their long-term financial success.
-1Some of these decisions revolve around making investments that will help create a hedge against outliving their income as a result of the impact of inflation, taxation, and rising healthcare costs.
-Because over ninety percent of our clients are retirees with similar concerns, we are in a good position to approach such challenges with experience and skills.Products and Services We OfferMeet the TeamContact Us
+Here at The Spivak Financial Group, we are truly independent Financial Advisors with 50-plus years of combined financial planning experience.
+Our certifications and licenses allow us to offer a broad array of financial solutions.
+We work with the most respected investment and insurance providers to help you achieve your financial goals and stated objectives.
+We understand that pre-retirees and retirees face many important decisions that can affect their long-term financial success.
+Some of these decisions revolve around making investments that will help create a hedge against outliving their income as a result of the impact of inflation, taxation, and rising healthcare costs.
+Because over ninety percent of our clients are retirees or pre-retirees with similar concerns, we are in a good position to approach such challenges with experience and skills.Products and Services We OfferMeet the TeamContact Us

 Don't let procrastination keep you from pursuing your financial dreams and goals.

 Estimate how many years you may need retirement assets or how long to provide income to a surviving spouse or children.

 Help determine the required minimum distribution from an IRA or other qualified retirement plan.